Study Away Opportunities

 One weekend in summer quarter (every year)

-Students spend a weekend learning to identify native plants in the Cascade mountains near Twisp, Washington.
+Students spend a weekend learning to identify native plants in the North Cascade mountains near Mount Vernon, Washington.
 They also learn from a local herbal wildcrafter how to harvest native medicinal plants sustainably and how to make medicine from them.

 Coordinator: Crystal Hamby and Suzanne Jordan